ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/bulk-create-publish-labels-using-powershell.md

 ## Step 6: View the log file with the results

 When you run the script, it generates a log file that records each action it took and whether the action succeeded or failed.
-The log file includes all metadata about what labels were created and what labels were published.
+The log file includes all metadata about the retention labels created and the retention labels were published.
 You can find the log file at this location -- note that the digits in the file name vary.

 ```
 <path>.\Log_Publish_Compliance_Tag_01112018_151239.txt